-1. Create a worklow trigger with 'Task' set as 'Microsoft Flow'.
+1. Create a workflow trigger with 'Task' set as 'Microsoft Flow'.
 You can configure this workflow trigger on any 'Event' - for example 'Upload Files' - with 'Task Mode' set to 'Post'.

-2. Next, go to Microsoft Power Automate homepage https://make.powerautomate.com/en-us/ and sign in using your Microsoft credentials.
+2. Next, go to the Microsoft Power Automate homepage https://make.powerautomate.com/en-us/ and sign in using your Microsoft credentials.

 3. The Microsoft Power Automate homepage will appear.
-Click on 'My Flows' from the left menu.
+Click 'My Flows' from the left menu.

 If logging in for the very first time, you might be asked to select country/region as required.

-5. Under 'New Flow', select 'Instant Cloud Flow' option.
+5. Under 'New Flow', select the 'Instant Cloud Flow' option.

-6. The screen to build an instant cloud flow will appear along-with available options on how to trigger the flow.
+6. The screen to build an instant cloud flow will appear along with options on how to trigger the flow.
 Click 'Skip' as this is not required specifically for our integration.

 7. A list of connectors and triggers will appear.
-You can use the search option to enter a keyword and search for your required connector / trigger.
+You can use the search option to enter a keyword and search for your required connector or trigger.

 8. To use the connector provided by Asite, search for ‘Asite’ and select the required connector provided by Asite.
-All Asite connectors are categorized under ‘Premium’ tab (also available in ‘All’ tab).
+All Asite connectors are categorized under the ‘Premium’ tab (also available in the ‘All’ tab).

-9. Triggers and Actions for selected 'Asite' connector will appear in separate tabs.
+9. Triggers and Actions for the selected 'Asite' connector will appear in separate tabs.

-'Actions' tab to view available actions that can be performed when above trigger is executed.
+Click the 'Actions' tab to view actions that can be performed when the above trigger is executed.

-10. Select a trigger as required to perform an action when a specific Asite workflow event is triggered based on configuration within Asite.
+10. From the 'Triggers' tab, select a trigger as required to perform an action when a specific Asite workflow event is triggered based on configuration within Asite.
 Here, we are selecting 'When a workflow is triggered on file(s)'.

 11. You will be required to authorize your access to Asite in the next step by signing in.
-Click on 'Sign In'.
-This is only one time process.
+Click 'Sign In'.
+This is a one-time process.

 12. Enter your Asite login credentials and click 'Login'.

-13. Here, you need to allow Microsoft Power Automate to read document and write document by clicking on 'Allow'.
-This is required only for one time.
+13. Here, you need to allow Microsoft Power Automate permission to read and write data by clicking 'Allow'.
+This is a one-time process.

 Once done, click '+ New Step' to continue.